computer science, programming and other ideas

 SFML is a fantastic library but it uses the legacy OpenGL API to implement its graphics features.
 Thus, it does not give access to the more recent features such as array textures or custom vertex specification that I find really useful.

 I tried to do something simple and clean.
-I drew inspiration from SFML for the API but SFML is written in old C++ so they can not use move constructors and assignments and consequently it was harder to write nice classes that follow RAII.
-I tried to use a more modern approach.
+I drew inspiration from SFML for the API but SFML is written in old C++ so they can not use move

 I started by writing object-oriented wrappers for VAO and VBO.
-The classes respect RAII idiom and are only movable not copyable like a std::unique_ptr.
+The classes respect RAII idiom and are only movable not copyable like a std::unique_ptr

 I did the same for the texture class.
 My API is similar to the SFML’s one.
-It has methods loadFromFile and loadFromImage which create a simple 2D texture and loadFromFiles and loadFromImages which create an array texture.
+It has methods loadFromFile

-That is all for the low-level classes.
-Then, I created a template class Mesh where the template argument is the vertex type.
-This class inherits from sf::Drawable thus it is fully compatible with the rest of SFML framework.
-The design of this class is inspired from sf::Sprite and sf::VertexArray.
+.
 It has a pointer to a shader and a texture (mine, not SFML’s one), a list of vertices, a list of indices, two VBOs (one for vertices and one for indices) and a VAO.

-Finally, I made a specialization, called TileMesh, of my Mesh class for meshes made of tiles with a special vertex type.
-Its vertex type, in addition of u and v coordinates which are used to specify a point on the texture, has a third coordinate to choose the texture in the array texture.
+coordinates which are used to specify a point on the texture, has a third coordinate to choose the texture in the array texture.

 It is very useful to be able to use several textures in the same mesh.
 Texture atlases are useful but a bit limited as a 1024x1024 texture can only store 1024 tiles (32x32) and a 2048x2048 texture, 4096 tiles.
 It is especially useful for an open world where a lot of different tiles can be expected anywhere.

-Moreover, I noticed that my custom class using modern OpenGL features is twice faster than using a sf::VertexArray for the same geometry (I benchmarked with a very large mesh with several hundreds of thousands of vertices).
+Moreover, I noticed that my custom class using modern OpenGL features is twice faster than using a sf::VertexArray

 The only drawback is that I require OpenGL 3.3.
 But nowadays, it is really a low requirement.